GrosSacASac/JavaScript-Set-Up/js/ai/qlearn/readme.md

 # qlearn

 Do not use this library if a situation is not going to happen twice.
+Or if the possible actions is infinite.

+The strength of qlearn is its simplicity, and its independence towards the decision taker.

 ## concepts